 Making Room For The Details

 Did you spend a lot of time or investment in the details and decor of your wedding?
 If so, we highly recommend intentionally adding time for detail photography into your timeline!
 Detail images help capture the mood and the setting of the story which give more context to the images of people throughout the day.
-Getting incredible detail shots require some intentional time for setup, composition and lighting.
+Getting incredible detail shots requires some intentional time for setup, composition and lighting.
 This is ideally done at times in the day where people are not in the background.

 Dress, suits, jewelry, rings, stationary can all be worked into the getting ready timeline we proposed above during the hair-and-makeup activities.
 Ceremony details typically fit in the existing timeline without any extra planning as there's usually some downtime the hour prior to the ceremony while final preparations are made before the guests sit down.